Guitar Technique – 60 Essential Scale Patterns

 Click to hear guitar techniques scale patterns 19

 123 Scale Pattern 2

-The second major scale pattern is a reversal of the first pattern, as you’re now playing 321, 432, up and down the scale.
+The second major scale pattern is a reversal of the first, as you now play 321, 432, etc., up and down the scale.

-If you’ve worked through the pentatonic scale patterns already, try playing the reversal pattern below without reading the music.
+If you’ve worked the pentatonic scale patterns, try playing the pattern below without reading the music.